Companies from abroad have two important options for placing the activities in Croatia

 How can a subsidiary be opened in Croatia?

-Opening a subsidiary in Croatia requires the good knowledge of the Commercial Law of this country and a minimum share capital that has to be deposited before starting business.
+Opening a subsidiary in Croatia requires the good knowledge of the Commercial Law of this country and a minimum share capital that has to be deposited before starting the business.

-A subsidiary is a company registered in Croatia
+is a company registered in Croatia

-but beneficiating from foreign capital.
+but beneficiating from foreign capital, as a separate legal entity.
 The advantages of owning this type of business are numerous especially from a tax point of view; thanks to the vast network of double tax treaties, a subsidiary registered in Croatia

 A subsidiary opened in Croatia has also the advantage that the shareholders’ liability is limited by their contribution to the capital.
-There are especially two forms of of business adopted by the subsidiaries in Croatia, the private and the public limited liability companies.
+There are especially two forms of business adopted by the subsidiaries in Croatia, the private and the public limited liability companies.